 - a.
 For optimum measurement, ensure that the Channel BW is set wide enough to capture the significant RF energy.
 Setting the Channel BW too wide will result in measurement errors. - b.
-SINAD [dB] can be derived by $20 \times \log{10}(1 / \text{Distortion})$. - c.
-Reading is the measured peak deviation in radians. - d.
+Deviation is a peak deviation in radians. - c.
+SINAD [dB] can be derived by $20 \times \log{10}(1/\text{Distortion})$ . - d.
 AM rejection describes the instrument's PM reading for an input that is strongly AMed (with no PM); this specification includes contributions from residual PM. - e.
 Residual PM describes the instrument's PM reading for an input that has no PM and no AM; this specification includes contributions from PM deviation accuracy.